LafeLabs/geometron/crowd_funding_plan_for_geometron.md

 I base this on the woks of Galois in group theory but more importantly invoke the Romantic ideals represented by the *myth* of Galois in the collective imagination of todays thinkers.
 This is an attempt to reboot the Enlightenment that privileges Geometry over other forms of math and philosophy.
 Math and philosophy must be put on a more heroic and Romantic footing, and all based on geometry and art.
 Lead with geometry, build art, then build philosophy from that and science on that and technology on that.
 But it starts with the groups of Galois: groups built from a generator.

 Change description to "Geometry metalanguage" not "geometric", which can have other meanings.
+Or maybe "Geometry-based"

 colors are not just colors, that stack is conceptually a layer or color or texture or material or floor for mapping buildings.
 For directions in a multi-story building the operation 0320 might set the bottom floor, and 0321 might be to go to the first floor above bottom.
 In materials handling, these might switch from HDPE of one color to another, or different layers in a microcircuit layout or switching from bike to walk in a park.

+ systems of systems languages of languages codes of codes maps of maps shapes of shapes glyphs of glyphs

 ## Applications: